vVCU-as-CNF/website/docs/architecture.md

 Due to the nature of a CNF, all stages of the DT’s lifecycle take place in these nodes, from instantiation to deletion.
 The orchestrator communicates directly with the MECs when it needs to create or delete a digital twin.

-In our solution, we only used 2 different MECs two implement and showcase the migration of a DT between both.
-In a real-world scenario, there would be dozens, in distinct locations and from different network communications operators.

 ### Manager

-The manager can be considered the higher-level component of the system.
-It implements the migration process, is responsible for listening for migrating triggers and handling the subsequent migration logic, as well as supporting Grafana by providing some real-time data, such as the DT location in the system.
+The manager is our trigger event listener component.
+It orchestrates the migration process, is responsible for listening for migrating triggers and handling the subsequent migration logic, as well as supporting Grafana by providing some real-time data, such as the DT location in the system.

 It is the manager who communicates directly with the Orchestrator and controls when a migration should occur or not.
 The trigger for a migration is based on the physical location of the OBU and it is automated.
-However, an API needs to be implemented, that provides a collection of endpoints that allow us to execute operations, such as starting a migration process on a DT, but also provides relevant information to the Data Visualization Dashboard.
+However, an API was implemented, that provides a collection of endpoints that allow us to execute operations, such as starting a migration process on a DT, but also provides relevant information to the Data Visualization Dashboard.

 ### Grafana Dashboards

-A Grafana instance is deployed on the same machine that the manager is on.
-This instance consumes the data from the message network and displays it in a user-friendly interface.
+Two data dashboards are deployed on the same machine that the manager is on.
+These consume data from the message network and display it in a user-friendly interface.

-Important to note a small but relevant component adjacent to Grafana which is the proxy, an intermediary in communications that transforms some of the values before sending them to Grafana.
+Important to note a small but relevant component adjacent to this dashboard, which is the proxy, an intermediary in communications that transforms some of the values before sending them to the user-friendly-interface.

 <br></br>